-A key intuition behind the second equation in (9) is that a deviation to a higher effort today results in fundamentals above the publicly expected level not only now, but throughout the future (see, also, Prat and Jovanovic (2014), Sannikov (2014), and Prat (2015)).
+A key intuition behind the second equation in (10) is that a deviation to a higher effort today results in fundamentals above the publicly expected level not only now, but throughout the future (see, also, Prat and Jovanovic (2014), Sannikov (2014), and Prat (2015)).
 This means unexpectedly good news-profits higher than expected-throughout the future, which keep pushing relational capital up (when sensitivities I_t are positive).

 After a deviating effort, the wedge between the private and public expectation of the fundamentals reverts to zero gradually, at a rate $\alpha + \gamma$.
-The first term is the exogenous rate of decay of the fundamentals.
-The second term is the endogenous speed of learning from profits about the fundamentals (Equation (2)).
-For instance, an off-equilibrium increase in effort leads to an unexpectedly high stream of profits.
-Upon observing it, the public attributes part of the higher profits to a permanent change in partnership's quality (due to it being stochastic) and part of it to transient luck this period (due to imperfect monitoring), used for incentives.
-The first effect is incorporated into higher expectation of fundamentals, and so higher expectation of profits.
-Hence, as the stream of higher-than-expected profits realizes, the wedge between the private and public expectation shrinks.

-One way to think about the effect of learning is that, following an off-equilibrium increase in effort, the realized higher-than-expected profits are gradually attributed to a persistent exogenous change in partnership's quality (in similar fashion as in Holmström (1999)).
-Note also that when fundamentals are deterministic, $\sigma{\mu} = 0$, partners do not learn in equilibrium, $\gamma = 0$.
+The first term is the exogenous rate of decay of the fundamentals and the second term is the endogenous speed of learning from profits about the fundamentals (Equation (2)).
+As an example, consider an off-equilibrium increase in effort.
+Naturally, this leads to a stream of unexpectedly high profits.
+Upon observing it, the public attributes part of the higher profits to a permanent change in the partnership's quality (due to it being stochastic) and part of it to transient luck during this period (due to imperfect monitoring).
+The first effect is incorporated into higher expectations of the fundamentals, and so higher expectations of profits.
+Hence, as the stream of higher-than-expected profits is realized, the wedge between private and public expectations shrinks.
+The effect of learning is, thus, that, following the off-equilibrium higher effort, the realized higher-than-expected profits are gradually attributed to a persistent exogenous change in the partnership's quality (in a similar fashion to Holmström (1999) and Cisternas (2017)).
+Note that when fundamentals are deterministic, $\sigma{\mu} = 0$, partners do not learn in equilibrium, $\gamma = 0$.
 We discuss the effect of learning on relational incentives in more detail in Section 4.2.

 Lemma 1 identifies relational capital and incentives as two variables that characterize any local SSE.
-The following second step establishes an HJB characterization of F, the boundary of the set of relational capital-incentive pairs achievable in a local SSE.
+The following result establishes an HJB characterization of F, hence obtaining the boundary of the set of relational capital-incentive pairs achievable in a local SSE.